Check Out These 10 Great Examples using Flash Fill in Excel

 We're going to generate 10 Flash Fill examples and we'll be using the following steps:

-1. Enter the sample data in a cell to the right of the source data.
+1. Enter the example data in a cell to the right of the original data.

-2. Press Enter or Ctrl + Enter to enter the data in the cell.
+2. Press Enter to enter the example in the cell and move down one cell.

 3. Press Ctrl + E to Flash Fill.